Matthew Sweetapple wrote a song called “Rockford’s Christmas” for fun and gave it to his young niece as a Christmas present.

 With the song established as a Christmas favourite amongst friends and family, Matthew and his wife Elaine were getting a bit of a name for themselves in ‘alternative charity’, through their creative ideas such as Peeball (visit www.sweetapple.co.uk).

-Rockford’s Christmas Song was re-recorded, and animated video created.
+Rockford’s Christmas Song was re-recorded, and an animated video created.

 Sophie Williams created models of Rockford and various key characters.

 As Rockford was a Battersea Dog, he was presented to Battersea Dogs and Cats Home to help them get that crucial Christmas coverage and raise funds.

 Although the song may not have reached Christmas No.1, it did get into the charts, and it was featured on TV.

 “As soon as Boxing Day dawned we realised that, despite all the pre-Christmas work and lots of new fans, we had nothing else to offer.
 If Rockford was to become anything more than a bit of Christmas fun, we had to do more!”